anirudhkhatry/anirudhkhatry-website/content/posts/GradSchool/index.md

 But, I will thank them personally and that is not why I am here.
 I am here to put down some post 12am thoughts on the realization that just dawned on me.
 To give you some more context - everything that I have been seeing, after applying for grad school and getting my admits takes me back to the decision for: 1.
 Going for grad school and 2.
 Making the right decision.
 For instance, I was watching Young Sheldon (look at me being a tbbt nerd) where Sheldon has to make the right decision towards joining the right school.
 He comes up with a scoring algorithm for evaluating which one is the best for him, and is stymied when he realizes that 2 schools (I am not giving any spoliers) are exactly getting the same scores.

-When I was deciding between grad schools, I was often told that - *there are no wrong decisions* and I feel I hadn't truely understood the meaning of it till now.
+When I was deciding between grad schools, I was often told that - *there are no wrong choices* and I feel I hadn't truely understood the meaning of it till now.
 Well what I have understood now is -

 "*Being happy with your decision is not a consequence of the decision but rather the acceptance of the decision.*"